billdaws/billdawsdotcom-content/content/posts/how-i-built-this-site.md

 This post is one half documentation for my own purposes, and one half tutorial for someone who wants a similar site.
 This is a pretty simple project, so it's likely that what follows is more than what's necessary, but I'm doing it anyway.
 I intend to update this document at about the same rate as the system it describes (which I don't expect to change much).

+## Update

+About a year after writing this I decided to move the website to GitHub Pages.
+This architecture worked fine and cost barely any money ($2/month).

+But, it *did* cost money, and there's very little reason to pay for a low-traffic static website these days.
+I've already gotten what I wanted out of this endeavor, so the cost had no benefit.

+Moving it to GitHub Pages took all of about an hour since I was already writing the content with [Hugo.](https://gohugo.io/hosting-and-deployment/hosting-on-github/)

 # Guiding Principles

 1. **Focus on learning one thing at a time.** Focus is very important to productivity, and that includes not spreading myself thin.
 For example, I've never run a site on EC2 using [Phoenix](https://www.phoenixframework.org/) and Elixir.
 I've also never run a personal website before.
 I chose to learn the latter here.
 I can always revisit technologies for future projects.